 Declaring the Major

 Students are encouraged to declare the major by the end of the sophomore year.

 - Choose a major advisor from the Political Science faculty, and meet with them to talk about the major.
 Ask them to sign your declaration form.

-- Make an appointment to meet with Brenna Curtis, the Undergraduate Program Administrator, and bring your signed declaration form to the meeting.
+- Make an appointment to meet with Jennifer Radley, the Student Services Manager, and bring your signed declaration form to the meeting.

 - Once your form is approved, declare in Axess.

 Students majoring in Political Science must complete a minimum of 70 units.

 - 5 units in the introductory course, POLISCI 1 The Science of Politics, preferably taken in freshman or sophomore year